What is Rhinoplasty?

-Patients come to me from all over Southwest Michigan, Kalamazoo, Grand Rapids, Portage, and Battle Creek for nose surgery because I’m board-certified in plastic surgery and have demonstrated excellent results in nose reshaping procedures.
+Patients come to me from all over Southwest Michigan, Kalamazoo, Grand Rapids, and Portage for nose surgery because I’m board-certified in plastic surgery and have demonstrated excellent results in nose reshaping procedures.

 Three Reasons for Rhinoplasty or Nose Surgery

 There are three primary reasons for rhinoplasty: aesthetic, medical, and trauma.
 Patients come to me for cosmetic nose surgery because they are dissatisfied with the shape or size of their nose.
 Some patients have a large bump in the nose, some people have a large bulb or droop at the tip, and still, others are unhappy with the size, in general, of their nose.
 These individuals undergo rhinoplasty to be happier with their appearance.

 What Are Medical Reasons for Rhinoplasty?